-- 27 (4) The Treasurer confirms with the West Virginia Department of Education that the - 28 student satisfies §18-31-2(5)(B) of this code: Provided, That if the department does not reply - 29 within 30 days, this criteria is considered satisfied. - 30 (e) An application for a Hope Scholarship is confidential and not a public record subject to - 31 release pursuant to the West Virginia Freedom of Information Act, as codified in §29B-1-1 et seq. - 32 of this code.
+- (B) To use the Hope Scholarship funds exclusively for qualifying expenses as provided for in §18-31-7 of this code; (C) To comply with the rules and requirements of the Hope Scholarship program; and - (D) To afford the Hope Scholarship student opportunities for educational enrichment such - 26 as organized athletics, art, music, or literature; and - (4) The board confirms with the West Virginia Department of Education that the student satisfies §18-31-2(5)(B) of this code: Provided, That if the department does not reply within 30 days, this criteria is considered satisfied. - (e) An application for a Hope Scholarship is confidential and not a public record subject to release pursuant to the West Virginia Freedom of Information Act, as codified in §29B-1-1 et seq. of this code.

 §18-31-6.
-Funding of Hope Scholarships.
+Funding of Hope Scholarships; program and expense funds.